A step-by-step tutorial for creating a DIY Christmas family photoshoot by yourself that look dreamy and professional in front of your Christmas tree.

 Christmas portraits sneak up on us every single year.
 Before I know it I am scrambling trying to find a photographer, a date we miraculously have free for a photo session in our busy schedules, and keep everyone in the family in a good mood / healthy long enough in cold/flu season to say “cheese” for the camera.

 Spoiler alert: I drop the ball at scheduling a “pro” photoshoot basically every Christmas.
+And I never get holiday cards sent out in time.
 Is this familiar to you?

 I don’t mention it often, but for several years in college, I was a family studio portrait photographer.
 Once Thanksgiving hit, I was cranking out 15-20 Christmas portraits daily.